DeepuBhasin/Web-Developer-Notes/10 ReactJs/01-React/_Documentation_React.md

     useEffect(() => {
       function callback(e) {

-        // checking the current element
-        if (document.activeElement === inputElement.current) return
+        // document.activeElement checking the current selected element if (document.activeElement === inputElement.current) return

         if (e.code === "Enter") {
-          // make focus on selected element
+          // inputElement.current is your current DOM element, to make focus on selected element we use .focus() method inputElement.current.focus();
-          inputElement.current.focus();
           setInputValue('');
         }